An expert overview of the cards, payments and consumer banking market in Brazil, with in-depth commentary backed by substantial key market data.

 Demographics and Economy:

-Despite high interest rates (which discourage borrowing via card), Brazil remains a highly profitable market that still has room for further development.
-Profit before tax is estimated to be around $8 billion for 2019, which amounts to a profit per card of $52.
+Despite high interest rates that discourage borrowing via card, Brazil remains a very profitable market with room for further development.
+Profit before tax was estimated to be around $6.6 billion for 2020.

 Key Retail Banks and Issuers:

 Over the past five years, digital bank Nubank's sustained growth has changed the credit card market landscape by becoming the third-largest issuer ... other digital banks in the market are: Banco Pan, C6 Bank, Banco Inter, Agibank, Next and Banco Original.

 The combined market share held by € Cielo and Rede has decreased by a significant margin over the last decade; however, the pair continue to lead this merchant-acquiring market with a combined 60% market share of total acquired billed volume.

 Total card not present (CNP) billed volume in 2020 reached an estimated $87.39 billion, with credit card billed volume accounting for 88% of the total ...
 The adoption rate of information technology by Brazilian consumers has been a key driver for this extraordinary growth.

 Banks operating in Brazil belong to an industry group, the Federacao Brasileira de Bancos (Febraban).
 Uniting public, privately owned and foreign-owned financial institutions, Febraban lobbies the government, works with regulators on current issues, sets industry standards and provides sectoral information.